Walt Disney World Annual Pass Price Increases Go Into Effect – Some Massive Jumps

 - Florida Residents: $899 ($749)

-Florida residents do also have the option of paying for their Annual Passes on a monthly payment plan.
-Out-of-state visitors will have to pay the full amount of their Annual Passes up front when purchasing.
+Florida residents do also have the option of paying for their annual passes on a monthly payment plan.
+Out-of-state visitors will have to pay the full amount of their annual passes up front when purchasing.

-The following passes are for Florida residents only and do include more stipulations such as a larger number of blockout dates from the parks.
+The following passes are for Florida residents only and do include more stipulations, such as a larger number of block-out dates from the parks.
 Out-of-state (Florida) residents are not permitted to purchase these passes.

 Gold